 Please practice the seven principles of Leave No Trace: plan ahead, stay on the trail, pack out what you bring to the hiking trail, leave areas as you found them, minimize campfire impacts, be considerate of other hikers, and do not approach or feed wildlife.

-The Maple Pass Trail is a loop and it can be hiked in either direction.
+The Heather – Maple Pass Trail is a loop and it can be hiked in either direction.

 If you hike the Maple Pass Loop clockwise, you get the big climb over with early in the hike.
 The first 3 miles will be a steep trail mostly through the woods.
 The views will open up for the last half mile of the ascent.
-Then, as you hike the loop around the lake, you get to enjoy the views.
+Then, as you hike the loop around the lake, you get to enjoy the views, although a lot of the best views will be behind you, so you’ll have to turn around frequently.
 It’s a gradual descent for most of the hike as you head back to the parking lot.

-We chose to hike the Maple Pass Loop in the counter-clockwise direction.
-The amazing views over Ann Lake and the North Cascades took our minds off of the uphill climb.
+We hiked the Maple Pass Loop in the counter-clockwise direction.
+The amazing views over Lake Ann and the North Cascades took our minds off the uphill climb.
 We stopped for a lot of breaks to take photos and then cruised down the downhill section in the woods.
-It worked great for us.
-But I also see the appeal in going the other direction.
+It worked great for us and we really enjoyed hiking it in this direction.

 This trail description is for hiking the Maple Pass Loop in the counter-clockwise direction.